Voronoi Density Estimator for High-Dimensional Data: Computation, Compactification and Convergence: EXPERIMENTS

 We score the estimators via the average log-likelihood on a test set i.e., $P_{\textnormal{test}}$ i.e., $\frac{1}{|P_{\textnormal{test}}|} \sum_{p \in P_{\textnormal{text}}} \log f(p)$.
 Such score measures the adherence of the estimated density to the ground-truth one and penalizes overfitting thanks to the deployment of the test set.

-The results are displayed in Figure \ref{fig:vskde} with the bandwidth varying for all the estimators.
+The results are displayed in Figure \ref{fig:vskde} with the bandwidth varying for all the estimators on a logarithmic scale.
 For AdaKDE we vary the global bandwidth for $\hat{f}$.
 Sampling of training and test data is repeated for $5$ experimental runs, from which mean and standard deviation of the score are displayed.